pooky1225/py-oofpatch/README.md

 usage:
 if you're a nerd you can run the source patch.py
 - run the executable (patch.exe or patch.py)
-- when it asks, input your versions-xxx folder
 - thats literally it

 make an issue if the file no longer exists